Discover possible triggers

 Want help keeping track of HAE attacks?
 The US Hereditary Angioedema Association (HAEA) has created an app that makes it easy for you to store your important information.

-Here are some triggers that other people have recognized:
+Here are some triggers that some patients have recognized:

 - Emotional stress